Disease Guide ·Arthritis ·2026

 Cost vs Deductible

 At $600-$2,400/year, arthritis treatment reliably exceeds annual deductibles.
-Monthly medications alone can justify premiums.
-Insurance makes the most financial sense when you factor in years of ongoing treatment — a dog diagnosed at age 7 may need 5+ years of management.
+Monthly medications alone justify premiums.
+Insurance makes most sense over 5+ years-a dog diagnosed at 7 may need years of management.

 Red flag · Exclusion